rueckstiess/mtools/INSTALL.md

 scripts and set everything up.
 You should now be able to use all the scripts directly from the command line.

+#### Development Mode source installation

-If you want to contribute to mtools development or test beta and release candidate versions, you should install mtools in "development mode".
-Instead of the last command, run
+If you want to contribute to mtools development or test beta and release candidate versions, you should install mtools from source checkout in "Development Mode".

+If you are currently in the top-level of an mtools source directory, run either of:

     sudo pip install -e'.[all]'

+    sudo python setup.py develop

+The `pip` install is recommended as a convenience for installing additional dependencies.

+Instead of `.` (current directory), you can also provide a full path to your checkout:
+    sudo pip install -e'/path/to/cloned/repo[all]'

-More information about switching to development mode can be found on the page [mtools Development Mode](https://github.com/rueckstiess/mtools/wiki/Development-Mode-for-mtools).
+More information about switching to Development Mode can be found on the page [mtools Development Mode](https://github.com/rueckstiess/mtools/wiki/Development-Mode-for-mtools).

-### Additional Dependencies
+### Additional dependencies

 To install all additional dependencies for full feature support, run: